eestefan/Installations-Class/Reflection-Kislak.md

 Generally, installations can be arranged chronologically or thematically.
 Either way, there should be an overall unifying theme.
 It is about storytelling and creating a conversation between the viewer and artwork.
 And rather than giving a point of view, allow the audience to make their own conclusion.

+Additionally, offering interactive experiences is becoming more desirable and on the rise.
+The Kislak has digital touch screens offering different educational experiences.
+One is a multilingual audio flipbook, and another is a table with maps and descriptions though technically a little buggy.

+Overall, the success of an installation is a combination of not only the artwork, but also the physical space and what it offers the audience.

 ![https://github.com/eestefan/Installations-Class.git](https://github.com/eestefan/Installations-Class.git)